uxland/hes-cconf-plugin-new-window-demo/README.md

 # hes-cconf-plugin-new-window-demo

 ### Install
-Install dependencies using command: `npm install link`
+Install dependencies using command: `npm install`

 ### Dev
 In order to simulate the final environment, a `sandbox.ts` file is created.
 This is necessary only in dev mode, to increase the developer experience.
 Use command: `npm run dev`